treeverse/lakeFS/docs/integrations/spark.md

 Accessing data in lakeFS from Spark is the same as accessing S3 data from Spark.
 The only changes we need to perform are:
-1. Configure to access lakeFS for metadata and S3 or a compatible underlying object store to access data.
+1. Configure Spark to access lakeFS for metadata and S3 or a compatible underlying object store to access data.
 1. Use `lakefs://repo/ref/path/to/data` URIs to read and write data on lakeFS, rather than `s3a://...` URIs.

 ### Configuration

-In order to configure Spark to work using the lakeFS Hadoop FileSystems, you will need to load the filesystem JARs and then configure both that FileSystem and the underlying data access FileSystem.
+In order to configure Spark to work using the lakeFS Hadoop FileSystem, you will need to load the filesystem JARs and then configure both that FileSystem and the underlying data access FileSystem.